DLeenheer/DLeenheer.github.io/Week14fall.md

 - None currently

 ## Reflection on the process you used last week, how can you make the process work better?
-- I really enjoyed working more with pandas and dataframes.
+- My process this week was efficient, I worked through as many items in the pathway as time allowed.
 I think I will continue on with this pathway after the semester wraps up, maybe 1-2 hours a week pending available time after coursework.